NhoxxKienn/VR-Physics-SG/README.md

-# Chasing-Love
+## VR Physics Experiment Serious Game
  A Project for The Bachelor's Thesis at Technische Universität Darmstadt from Serious Game Group.

- *Description*: You are an Electrical Trainee, who is training for your electrical work.
+ *Description*: You are an Electrical Trainee who is training for your electrical work.
 You will have to navigate through multiple challenges and electrical concepts to receive your certificate of work.

 *Mechanics*: Using the VR Headset and Controllers to interact and complete tasks in the virtual laboratory.